Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution: BFF Union: Randomness matching and parameter duality

 Given the observed data, the underlying distribution of the output $\theta^*$ from the ABC algorithm is called the {\it ABC posterior}, which we denote by $f_{a}(\theta \mid \by)$.
-If the summary statistic $t(\cdot)$ is sufficient, then the ABC-posterior (approximately) matches the target posterior distribution, $f(\theta \mid \by)$, derived from Bayes formula, when $\epsilon \to 0$; cf, e.g., \cite{Frazier2018}; \cite{Thornton2019}.
+If the summary statistic $t(\cdot)$ is sufficient, then the ABC-posterior (approximately) matches the target posterior distribution, $f(\theta \mid \by)$, derived from Bayes formula, when $\epsilon \to 0$; cf, e.g., \citet{Frazier2018}; \citet{Thornton2019}.
 In such circumstances, the ABC method is a computational approach to obtain the posterior distribution without the use of Bayes' formula or a direct evaluation of the likelihood function.
 Note that, when given the observed data $\by$, the randomness in $\theta^*$ is induced by artificial Monte-Carlo simulations of $\theta^* \sim \pi(\cdot)$ and $\bu^* \sim D(\cdot)$.

-The Bayesian {\it Bernstein von Mises Theorem} is a well-known bridge relating Bayesian and frequentist inference as the sample size $n \to \infty$; cf., e.g. \cite{Vandervaart1998}.
-Denote by $\theta_0$ the realized value of $\theta$ from the prior and let $\theta_{BY}^{*}$ be an outcome from an ABC Algorithm, or, more generally, a Monte-Carlo sample draw from a posterior distribution, given the observed data $\by$.
-We can reword the Bayesian Bernstein von Mises theorem as follows:
+The {\it Bernstein von Mises theorem} for the posterior distribution is a well-known bridge relating Bayesian and frequentist inference for large sample sizes, e.g., \citet{Vandervaart1998}.
+Denote by $\theta_0$ the realized value of $\theta$ from the prior and let $\theta_{BY}^{*}$ be an outcome from an ABC algorithm, or, more generally, a Monte-Carlo sample draw from a posterior distribution, given the observed data $\by$.
+We can restate the Bernstein von Mises theorem in this context as follows:

 {\it Under some general regularity conditions and as $n \rightarrow \infty$,